Submissions

 • Do not end the text immediately preceding the insertion point for a table/figure/photograph with a colon, as the exact positioning of these elements cannot be determined until after the manuscript has been typeset.

-• Appendices should be placed at the end of the article, before the Notes.
+• Appendices should be placed at the end of the article, before the Endnotes.

 • Notes should be numbered consecutively throughout the text.

-• Note numbers in the running text should be Arabic (1, 2, 3…) numbers set superscript and should directly follow punctuation marks (where applicable), with no blank space: e.g., text text text.7
+• Note numbers in the running text should be set as superscript and should directly follow punctuation marks (where applicable), with no blank space: e.g., text text text.7

-• In case of several authors or editors the first name is given in the form “Surname, First Name” and all other names in the form “First Name Surname, First Name Surname”, e.g. Leete, Art; Anzori Barkalaja and Liivo Niglas, eds.
+• Where there are several authors or editors, the first name is given in the form “Surname, First Name” and all other names in the form “First Name Surname, First Name Surname”, e.g. Leete, Art; Anzori Barkalaja and Liivo Niglas, eds.
 1998.

 • Entries should show the full title and subtitle of each work.